speznaz97/LLM-Steganography/README.md

 * **Network Integration:** Replacing the POC multiprocessing queues with WebSockets for actual P2P communication.
 * **Turn Counters:** Hiding sequence numbers in the header to handle out-of-order messages in asynchronous messaging environments.
 * **Error correction codes:** For fixing any decoding errors that might occur
+* **Fine-tune:** Fine-tune a model for better probability distribution and more human-like dialogue

 *Disclaimer: This tool is for educational purposes and researching LLM probability distributions.
 Use responsibly.*